Danganronpa 2: Goodbye Despair: Plot

 The Future Foundation has been attempting to undo Ultimate Despair's damage.
-Makoto Naegi captured the surviving members but, rather than executing them, decided to rehabilitate them by erasing their memories and putting them in a virtual reality program.
-Makoto warns Hajime that an artificial intelligence copy of Junko has hijacked their program and is trying to manipulate events to possess the bodies of the deceased students, which are still intact in the real world, once the surviving students "graduate".
+Makoto Naegi, the previous game's protagonist and survivor who now works for the Future Foundation along with his surviving classmates, captured the surviving members but, rather than executing them, decided to rehabilitate them by erasing their memories and putting them in a virtual reality program.
+During the Graduation Ceremony, Makoto enters the virtual reality before the survivors can choose to Graduate.
+He warns Hajime that an artificial intelligence copy of Junko has hijacked their program and is trying to manipulate events to possess the bodies of the deceased students, which are still intact in the real world, once the surviving students "graduate".
 Alter Ego Junko's ultimate plan is to download herself into every person on the planet.
-Makoto tells Hajime if the class votes not to graduate, it will allow him to reset the system and purge Alter Ego Junko.
+Makoto tells Hajime if the class votes not to graduate and instead hits the “Graduate” and “Repeat” buttons simultaneously, the system will shut down, reset, and purge Alter Ego Junko.
+Since there aren’t enough students to activate the shutdown, Makoto’s fellow survivors and friends from the previous game Kyoko Kirigiri and the real Byakuya Togami also enter to allow the shutdown to happen.

-Junko attempts to deter Hajime by revealing he is Izuru Kamukura, the former leader of Ultimate Despair.
-The other students hesitate, afraid of reverting to their original personalities, but Hajime eventually finds the inner courage to thwart Alter Ego Junko's plan, and persuades the other students, Fuyuhiko, princess Sonia Nevermind, mechanic Kazuichi Soda, and gymnast Akane Owari to refuse graduation, proposing that they create a future in which they do not have to forget.
-Hajime, Makoto and the others reset the system, delete Alter Ego Junko and retain their memories.
-In the epilogue, Makoto is confident the students will find a way to revive their friends.
+Alter Ego Junko attempts to deter Hajime by revealing he is Izuru Kamukura, the leader of Ultimate Despair who was experimented on by Hope's Peak Academy in order to create the "Ultimate Hope".
+The other students hesitate, afraid of reverting to their original personalities, but with the help and encouragement of Chiaki's essence, Hajime awakens to his true talent as the Ultimate Hope.
+Having the courage to create the future, he persuades the other surviving students, Fuyuhiko, princess Sonia Nevermind, mechanic Kazuichi Soda, and gymnast Akane Owari to refuse graduation, proposing that they create a future in which they do not have to live in despair.
+Hajime, Makoto, and the others reset the system, which revives Usami who uses her power to delete Alter Ego Junko.
+As the digital world shuts down, the survivors promise to retain their memories.

+In the epilogue, Makoto and his friends awaken in the real world and depart the island on a ship.
+Makoto is confident the students will find a way to revive their friends and that they too can create their futures.
+Kyoko and Byakuya wish him luck in explaining these events to their superiors in the Future Foundation as the three leave the island.
+Hajime, having also returned to the real world with the others, watches them depart as he resolves to keep living his life as who he now is.